naoshibaikyu/cyborgresistance/halloween.md

 EVERYBODY: ...

-WitchArrietty Smug: Not long enough apparently.
+WitchArrietty Happy: Not long enough apparently!

 MYSTERIOUS VOICE: KYEHH?
 You've already defeated my army of zombies???

-OniSilver: We did literally nothing.
+OniSilver Annoyed: We have done absolutely nothing.

-WitchArrietty: Except stalling its inevitable demise.
+WitchArrietty Smug: Except stalling its inevitable demise.

 UlalaMolly Annoyed: And army?!?
 More like a wimp!
 That was pathetic, mysterious creepy voice!